-Richard D. Foley, Stephen Nieman, Terry K. Dayton, Carl L. Olson, William B. Davidge, Aaron C. Kreps and Donelle M. Nieman: THIS PROXY IS BEING SOLICITED ON BEHALF OF THE PARTICIPANTS AND NOT ON BEHALF OF THE COMPANY-AAG'S BOARD OF DIRECTORS.
-This proxy statement and form of proxy are Preliminary copies.
+Richard D. Foley, Stephen Nieman, Terry K. Dayton, Carl L. Olson, William B. Davidge and Aaron C. Kreps: THIS PROXY STATEMENT IS BEING PRESENTED ON BEHALF OF THE PARTICIPANTS AND NOT ON BEHALF OF THE COMPANY-AAG'S BOARD OF DIRECTORS.
+This proxy statement is a Definitive copy.